The World According to Garp: Background

 John Irving's mother, Frances Winslow, had not been married at the time of his conception, and Irving never met his biological father.
 As a child, he was not told anything about his father, and he told his mother that unless she gave him some information about his biological father, in his writing he would invent the father and the circumstances of how she got pregnant.
-Winslow would reply "Go ahead, dear."
+Winslow replied, "Go ahead, dear."

 In 1981, Time magazine quoted the novelist's mother as saying "There are parts of Garp that are too explicit for me."

+Analysis

+Themes of the novel include feminism, gender formation, American politics after the Vietnam War, and how family structures changed during this time.
+The book uses elements of metafiction and follows a symmetrical, Dickensian narrative that is resolved in the final chapter: "Life After Garp".
+The book also responds to the postmodernism movement.

 Adaptations

-A movie adaptation of the novel starring Robin Williams was released in 1982, with a screenplay written by Steve Tesich.
+A movie adaptation of the novel starring Robin Williams was released in 1982, directed by George Roy Hill with a screenplay written by Steve Tesich.
+Irving said that Hill asked him to write the screenplay but he declined because of how Hill's film would treat the character of Roberta Muldoon.
+Irving continued:

+George was a World War II guy; he couldn’t see past the comedic part of a transgender woman who’d been an NFL player.
+A pity, because John Lithgow, who was cast as Roberta in the film, could have played her as I wrote her.
+Roberta is a force of normality in an otherwise extreme world; she is the only character who loves Garp and his mother equally, the only character who isn’t in a rage about someone or something.
+I declined to write the “Garp” script because George wouldn’t do Roberta my way.

 BBC Radio 4's Classic Serial broadcast a three-part adaptation of the novel by Linda Marshall Griffiths in January 2014.
 The production was directed by Nadia Molinari and featured Miranda Richardson as Jenny, Lee Ingleby as Garp, Jonathan Keeble as Roberta and Lyndsey Marshal as Helen.

 On 3 November 2015, Irving revealed that he'd been approached by HBO and Warner Brothers to reconstruct The World According to Garp as a miniseries.
 He described the project as being in the early stages.

 According to the byline of a self-penned, 20 February 2017 essay for The Hollywood Reporter, Irving completed his teleplay for the five-part series based on The World According to Garp.